telus/wasimbot/README.md

 Automating Wasim one script at a time.

-This is a telusdigital specific instance of [hubot](https://hubot.github.com/).
+This is a telusdigital specific instance of [hubot](https://hubot.github.com/) that can be easily deployed to an ECS instance on Elasticbeanstalk.

 ## Testing